epomatti/az-iotedge-troubleshooting/README.md

 ### Origin restriction

-Now let's change the origin parameters to DENY immediately:
+Now let's change the origin parameters to DENY outbound access for the IoT required ports:

 ```sh
 # Create a DENY rule with priority 101